Yandex Cloud

 • Other maintenance activities.

 A major DBMS version update is not part of maintenance.
-For more information about major version changes, see PostgreSQL version upgrade.
+For more information about major version changes, see PostgreSQL version update.

 Maintenance windowMaintenance window

-• The arbitrary option (default) allows performing maintenance at any time.
+• The At any time option (default) allows performing maintenance at any time.

-• The by schedule option allows setting the preferred maintenance start day and time (UTC).
+• The By schedule option allows you to select the day of the week and UTC time when the maintenance will be performed.
 For example, you can choose a time when the cluster is least loaded.

 Note

-Viewing information on maintenance tasks requires the managed-postgresql.maintenanceTask.viewer role or higher.
+To view maintenance task information, you need the managed-postgresql.maintenanceTask.viewer role or higher.

-Managing maintenance tasks requires the managed-postgresql.maintenanceTask.editor role or higher.
+To manage maintenance tasks, you need the managed-postgresql.maintenanceTask.editor role or higher.

 Maintenance workflowMaintenance workflow